Home About Forms Registration Graduation Course Descriptions Student Resources Faculty Resources

 Prerequisites: Graduate standing

-The purpose of this course is to provide the student with an understanding of the role of the school psychologist in education settings.
-Students will learn the historical antecedents of contemporary school psychology, the types of methods, skills, and knowledge that the school psychologist applies in his or her job, and legal and ethical issues involved in providing school psychological services.
-Students will spend twenty hours during the semester in a school setting.
-The purpose of this field placement is to expose students to the settings and problems school psychologists encounter.
+Provides an understanding of the role of the school psychologist in education settings.
+Covers historical antecedents of contemporary school psychology, the types of methods, skills and knowledge that the school psychologist applies in his or her job and legal and ethical issues involved in providing school psychological services.
+Students are encouraged to do volunteer work in a school setting in order to gain familiarity with problems school psychologists encounter.

 Detailed Description of Content of Course